beginning of content

 If your loved one needs a lot of support, you may need to give yourself a break.
 There are ways you can focus on your own needs while knowing that the person is being well cared for.

-You can speak to the other people in your loved one's life about how they can:
+You can speak to the other people in your loved one's life about how they can give support or help you with care.

-You can also speak to your loved one and their healthcare team about a temporary stay at a hospital or mental health facility if this seems the safest option.
+You can also speak to your loved one and their healthcare team about a temporary stay at a hospital or mental health facility.
+For some people, this may be the safest option.
 Inpatient programs can help a person recover from mental illness with care from qualified professionals in a safe environment.
-A psychiatrist will need to be involved in making a decision about admission to a hospital or mental health facility.
+A psychiatrist may participate in decision making about admission to a hospital or mental health facility.

 If you find yourself unable to care for your loved one, respite care with a qualified carer may be arranged.
 Support for respite care may be available via My Aged Care or National Disability Insurance Scheme (NDIS) services.
 You can visit Carer Gateway to find respite care in your area.